JNRowe/vim-configs/index.rst

 .. image:: /.static/hero.png
    :alt: Sample screenshot of configuration

-It uses features introduced in version 8.0, but should work with later versions.
+It uses features introduced in :ref:`version 8.0 <supported-vim-version>`, but should work with later versions.
 It will *not* work with |neovim|, and that is unlikely to change in the near future.

-If you want a rambling backstory, see the :doc:`background <background>` document.
+If you want a rambling backstory, see the :doc:`background document
+<background>`.

-If you find any problems with the files in this repository either file an
+If you find any problems with the files in this repository please either file an
 |issue|, or drop me an |mail|.
 However, please do not report problems when
 using |neovim|, pull requests are fine though.